About Shower Screens

-- possibly a tie bar (if two screens will be installed)
+- possibly a tie bar (if two screens will be installed and joined together)

-How long is the tie bar that comes with a screen?
+How long is the bracing bar that comes with a screen?

-Can I get the trim in other colors?
+Can I get a screen with trim in other colors?

 Sorry, these screens are only available with the polished aluminum trim.